felleslosninger/docs/_docs/Maskinporten/maskinporten_func_european_eseals.md

 - The `iss` claim must be present, but the value is ignored.
 We recommend to put the name of the organization and/or system here
 - Note that `x5c` must be an array containing the full certificate chain, not just the eseal alone.
 See [Maskinporten's own signing key x5c-claim](https://maskinporten.no/jwk) for an example.
-- For the PoC, only scopes prefixed with `toll:` or the scope `digdir:verksemd.eu` is supported.
-And only in the test environments.
+- Only scopes that have been enabled for European Businesses will be possible to use.
+You can test with `digdir:verksemd.eu` in all environments, but it doesn't give access to anything.

 Example JWT grant:
 ```